Electrocardiogram (ECG)

 • An exercise ECG – this is done while you exercise, usually when you walk on a treadmill or cycle on an exercise bike.
 It shows how your heart copes under strain.
 You may have this test to investigate irregular heartbeats that happen when you exercise, or to help find out if you have coronary heart disease, although it’s used less often for this now.

 • An ambulatory (24-hour) ECG or Holter monitor – for this test, you wear an electronic recorder for up to two weeks.
-It records the activity of your heart over this time and helps to show irregular heartbeats that may only happen occasionally.
+It records the activity of your heart over this time.
+It can show irregular heartbeats that may happen only occasionally.

-If you get abnormal rhythms (palpitations) from time to time but not every day, your doctor may recommend a device called a cardiac event recorder.
-This can record your heartbeat over a longer period of time.
+If you get abnormal rhythms (palpitations) from time to time, but not every day, your doctor may recommend a device called a cardiac event recorder.
+This can record your heartbeat over a longer time.
 There are two main types.

-• Portable event recorders are devices that you carry or wear and activate yourself when you have symptoms.
+• Portable event recorders are devices that you carry or wear.
+You start them yourself when you have symptoms.

-• Implantable loop recorders (ILR) – these are recording devices that are placed under the skin on your chest.
+• Implantable loop recorders (ILR) – these are recording devices that go under the skin on your chest.

 If your doctor recommends a particular type of ECG, they’ll give you information about the test and what it involves.